auth0/docs/articles/client-platforms/angularjs.md

 ### Optional Steps
 ####Add routing

-Most apps will need to authenticate users so that they may access certain routes.
+Most apps will need to authenticate users to enable access certain routes.

 To enable access to a route: